-Debate about assigning homework to elementary school students arose after the Long Beach district announced it would eliminate traditional homework for those in kindergarten through fifth grade this fall and instead encourage children to read at home and devote more after-school time to play.
+Debate about assigning homework to elementary school students arose after the Long Beach district announced it would eliminate traditional homework for students in kindergarten through fifth grade this fall and instead encourage children to read at home and devote more after-school time to play.
 Research and opinions vary on the value of homework for younger students.
 Newsday asked Long Island superintendents for their viewpoint and whether their district is considering revising a traditional approach to homework in elementary school.

 James W. Polansky

 Homework has been a staple part of the education process for centuries.
 That, of course, doesn’t mean its application shouldn’t be reviewed, even scrutinized, in the context of how well it is helping students to grow.
 I don’t believe any educator would advocate for the assignment of meaningless busy work that would take students hours to complete on a given evening.
 With that said, simply declaring that homework should never be assigned takes the judgment of a classroom teacher, one who is in the best position to identify student strengths and deficiencies, completely out of the equation.
 Homework that is thoughtfully considered in terms of individual student needs and interests can serve a meaningful purpose.
 (It may be as simple as asking a student to read a short book to a family member.)

 In Huntington, elementary students and parents have become accustomed to receiving communications from their principals and/or teachers prior to evenings on which formal homework assignments are expressly avoided; evenings on which, instead, students and parents are offered ideas and/or themes crafted to promote family dialogue (e.g. on topics of social and emotional importance).
 In sum, educators should continue to engage in professional conversations on how to best use (or not use) homework in an age-appropriate manner that considers the needs and learning styles of individual students; however, its blanket removal may lead to missed opportunities for student progress.